Tixierae/abs_meet_summ/README.md

   * Zekun & Wensi:

    *(1) fix what remains to be fixed in the graph building code (syns, hyper/hypo, stopwords...)
-   *(2) test that it works as expected on the Microsoft (English) and LINA (French, just added) sentence compression data sets
+   *(2) test that it works as expected on examples manually built (either from English Google News or from AMI/ICSI corpora) *(3) implement path scoring and ranking module as we discussed
-   *(3) implement path ranking function based on original Filipova edge weights, keyphrase scores (for coverage) and language model (for fluency)
-  * Antoine: perform community detection (grouping of related sentences) and community cleaning (elimination of redundant and non-informative sentences) in an *unsupervised* way
+  * Antoine: perform community detection (grouping of related sentences) and community cleaning (elimination of redundant and non-informative sentences) in an *unsupervised* way.
+Send some example of clusters to Zekun & Wensi
-  * next face-to-face progress meeting to be determined before Christmas break.
-I am always available via email for questions.
+  * next face-to-face progress meeting to be determined after Christmas break.
+I am always available via email for questions, even during the break (it just might take me more time to respond).

 * Word embeddings resources: